 7 Ways to Jump-Start Your Incident Response

-Egnyte’s recent independent cybersecurity study found that only 64% of organizations had incident response plans.
-Without such plans, companies are extremely susceptible to potential cyber-attacks, and the stark business reality is that they take much longer to recover.
+Recent research indicates that only 25% of organizations have incident response plans.
+Without such plans, companies are extremely susceptible to potential cyberattacks, and the stark business reality is that they take much longer to recover.

 Unfortunately, there are daily examples of major data breaches where a particular company’s incident response could have been managed more effectively.